 The Multiple Subject Credential Program is primarily designed for persons who wish to teach elementary school children coming from diverse backgrounds.
 The Program includes foundational coursework in educational psychology, working with diverse populations, teaching English language learners, and teaching students with disabilities; a full complement of discipline-based methods courses; and two semesters of student teaching in elementary schools within the university’s service area.

 It is a full-time

 Review Information Session: All applicants are highly encouraged to attend an Information Session prior to submitting an application.
-The schedule for Information Sessions can be found on our website.
+The schedule for Information Sessions can be found on our outreach.

 NOTE: Applicants must submit two applications to be considered for the program; one to the department and one to the university through Cal State Apply.

 Review Application Checklist (below): Start early.
 We use a rolling admissions process and candidates with complete applications may receive early admissions.

 Please note: Not all application checklist items will apply to your application option.

 2. University Application: Complete the online application at Cal State Apply.
 There is a $55 application fee.

 3. Transcripts: You must have a cumulative GPA of 2.67 overall or a 2.75 GPA in your last 60 units to be admitted and be in good academic standing.
 Official transcripts from each institution you have attended (including community colleges) must be submitted in person or by mail to Graduate Admissions and the Credential Office at: